carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 The sequencing reads from from one strain of *Sulfolobus acidocaldarius*, and the reference sequence that they are mapping to is from a very closely related strain of *Sulfolobus acidocaldarius*.

-In your home directory, make a new directory called “mapping,” then change into that directory.
+In your toy dataset directory, make a new directory called “mapping,” then change into that directory.
 ```
-cd ~
+cd ~/toy_dataset_directory
 mkdir mapping
 cd mapping
 ```